Vancouver seems to be getting a lot of attention right now for the disparity between house prices and incomes:

-Read the full article over at the Globe and Mail.
+Read the full article over at the National Post.

 Read the full article here.